DBD-research-group/BirdSet/projects/biofoundation/scripts/scripts.md

 | beans_bats       |

 ## Birdset
-The birdset script [run_birdset.sh](run_birdset.sh) script is very similar to the BEANS version but for the birdset benchmark:
+The birdset script [run_birdset.sh](run_birdset.sh) is very similar to the BEANS version but for the birdset benchmark:

 Example: